Frequently Asked Questions (FAQ) about Kenai Peninsula Middle College

 Q: Do you earn both High School and College credit?

 A: Yes!
-Students earn college credit through Kenai Peninsula College and high school credit through River City Academy.
-Per KPBSD policy, high school credit is awarded as 1.o high school credit for each 3-4 credit college course.
+Students earn college credit through Kenai Peninsula College and high school credit through their Affiliate High School.
+Per KPBSD policy, high school credit is awarded as 1.0 high school credit for each 3-4 credit college course.

 Q: Why do Middle College Students have a mentor?